JohnGrigoriadis/generalist-controllers-terrain/README.md

   Also, the other libraries used in the experiments can be installed using:

-  `pip install numpy evotorch pytorch pandas time`
+  `pip install numpy evotorch pytorch pandas time keyboard`

 2. Run the experiments using the following command:
   `python XNES_BipedalWalker.py`